 More information about our Dyrham experiences in our Newsletter due later in the year.

-Once again, botanical artists around the world joined create exhibitions of botanical art to raise awareness of the rejuvenation of this artform.
-The biodiversity of crops that have been closely associated with the human species over thousands of years provided the theme.
+In 2025 botanical artists around the world collaborated to create exhibitions of botanical art, celebrating the continued rejuvenation of this artform.
+The biodiversity of crops closely associated with the human species over thousands of years provided the theme.
+Throughout the world over 30 countries took part in this prestigious event.
+WSBI were thrilled to be involved.

-exhibition at the start of a long and highly successful exhibition.
-Local and International visitors were both inquisitive and highly complementary about the work of our artists.
-Our thanks to the Pierhead staff, Lynne Neagle MS for her support and Michael Harding for providing prizes for the People's' Choice award.
+Local and International visitors to the Pierhead Building in Cardiff Bay were highly complementary about the work of talented WSBI artists.
+Our thanks to Pierhead staff, Lynne Neagle MS for her support and Michael Harding for providing prizes for the People's' Choice award.

 These images are best viewed on a tablet or laptop.